-Rehabilitation and replacement of targeted wastewater force mains in the Consolidated Sanitary District.
-The Consolidated Sanitary District owns 53 miles of force main ranging in size from 42-inch diameter to 6-inches in diameter.
+Rehabilitation and replacement of targeted wastewater force mains in the Consolidated Sanitary District is also anticipated The Consolidated Sanitary District owns 56 miles of force main ranging in size from 42-inch diameter to 6-inches in diameter.
 More than 45 miles of these pipelines are over 40 years old and have exceeded the recommended service life.
 It is the intent of this project to strategically rehabilitate or replace this aging infrastructure.
-This will include forcemains such as Brooklawn, Davis Road, Clay /Cicero, Oak Orchard FM, and Manlius FM, amongst others.
+The Force Main Air Relief and Cathodic Protection project will involve the repair and/or replacement of air relief valves and cathodic protection equipment at various county owned pump station Force Mains.

-Trunk Sewer Upgrade Program Elements:
+Trunk Sewer Network Upgrade Program:

-Another component of this project addresses modification, repair, and/or replacement of specified trunk sewers and pressure pipelines, of aged facilities comprising the 400 miles of trunk sewer network which the Department has responsibility.
-Trunk sewers identified in this project are: Portions of Tallman Trunk Sewer (circa 1898), Midland Trunk Sewer (circa 1905), Hillcrest Trunk Sewer (circa 1955), Lakeland Trunk Sewer (circa 1960) and Meadowbrook Trunk Sewer (circa 1960).
+Another component of this project addresses modification, repair, and/or replacement of the 230 miles of gravity sewer mains and over 5,100 manholes that comprise the trunk sewer network which the Department owns and is responsible for operation and maintenance of.
 A number of projects are generally combined to provide the most practical package from a constructability and economic viewpoint.

 The trunk sewer improvement/renewal program includes provisions for the design of improvements to a number of combined trunk sewers in the City of Syracuse and other trunk sewers within the Consolidated Sanitary District.

-This project is also to include other sewer infrastructure improvements.
-A major aspect of the project will be a comprehensive manhole rehabilitation program, so as to achieve infiltration/inflow reductions.
-This program, which is a key component of WEP's Asset Management Program, will first consist of a high-intensity effort to improve the most problematic manholes in targeted service areas; thereafter, the manhole repair program will be segmented and portions will be completed annually.
-This is expected to continue for the next several years.
-New for 2019 is the addition of a new drain back system for the Harbor Brook Wetland Treatment System.
-The constructed project will enhance the combined sewer overflows capture for the facility further reducing volume and frequency of CSO events.
+Another major aspect of the project will be a comprehensive manhole rehabilitation program, so as to achieve infiltration/inflow reductions.
+This program continues a high-intensity effort to improve the most problematic manholes in targeted service areas; thereafter, the manhole repair program will be segmented and portions will be completed annually.
+This is an annualized investment that has historically upgraded ~50 manholes (1%) every year based on a 100-yr useful life.